 Edge painters and corner painters will be required regardless of the type of roller you choose.
 Rollers simply can’t reach those tight spots.
 They also can’t do detailed trim work, they’ll always be splashing paint where it doesn’t belong.
 Along with those hand tools, you’ll also need a supply of replacement pads for them.

 Don’t forget the painter’s tape either.
 There’s not a roller in the world that can keep you from painting over the line.
 It’ll happen no matter how careful you are, so stock up on several rolls of painter’s tape to cover areas where the paint shouldn’t go.
 When you’re done you can simply peel it off, leaving a nice, crisp line.
 Using tape is one of the cheapest ways available to get a professional look.

 Don’t forget to purchase a good supply of drop cloths to cover your furniture and floors.
 Unless you’re a professional painter, cheap disposable drops cloths are probably fine.
 There’s no need to spend a truckload of money on something you’ll only use once or twice a year.

-In these reviews, the Wagner 0271008 Cordless TurboRoll came in first place.
+In these reviews, the Wagner 0271008 Cordless TurboRoll came in first place on our list of the best electric power paint rollers.
 It’s a quick and easy to use power painter.
 Because it’s battery operated, there aren’t any power cords to trip over.
 All the paint is stored in the handle, so there aren’t any hoses connecting to cans of paint that might spill all over the floor.